Ždánice (Hodonín District)

 Ždánice (Steinitz) is a town in Hodonín District in the South Moravian Region of the Czech Republic.
 It has about 2,500 inhabitants.

 Geography

 Ždánice is located about 23 km north of Hodonín and 31 km southeast of Brno.
-It lies mostly in the Ždánice Forest, only a small southern part on the municipal territory lies in the Kyjov Hills.
+It lies mostly in the Ždánice Forest, only a small southern part on the municipal territory extends into the Kyjov Hills.
 The highest point is the hill U Slepice at 439 m above sea level.
-The Trkmanka River originates in the western part of the municipal territory and then flows through the town.
+The Trkmanka River originates in the western part of the municipal territory and then flows through the town proper.

 History

 The first written mention of Ždánice is from 1349, when there already were a castle, mills, vineyards and pastures.
 The town was damaged during the Thirty Years' War.
 From 1622, Ždánice was owned by the Liechtenstein family.

 Transport

 There are no railways or major roads running through the town.
-The I/54 road, which connects the D1 motorway with Kyjov and further continues to the Czech-Slovak border, runs along the southern municipal border.
+The I/54 road, which connects the D1 motorway with Kyjov and further continues to the Czech–Slovak border, runs along the southern municipal border.